JasonElzinga/Startup/README.md

 - [X] **Node.js/Express HTTP service** - Yes I did this!
 - [X] **Static middleware for frontend** - Yes I did this as well!
 - [X] **Calls to third party endpoints** - I call a 3rd party endpoint for a random word in my play.jsx file.
 - [X] **Backend service endpoints** - I have this!
 I have a placeholder for login that stores the current user on the server.
-I also have endpoints for the theme and the added names.
+I also have endpoints for the theme, the added names, the login, and the logout.
 - [X] **Frontend calls service endpoints** - I did this!
 The frontend calls the theme to update the last theme of the user and also updates and gets the list of the names in the choose.jsx.
-- [X] **Supports registration, login, logout, and restricted endpoint** - Yes it allows for registration, and authenticates the user, checks the cookie to do other requests.
+- [X] **Supports registration, login, logout, and restricted endpoint** - Yes it allows for registration, and authenticates the user, you can logout, and the logout button appears and disappears when you are logged in or not, checks the cookie to do other requests.

 ## 🚀 DB/Login deliverable